cyclus/cycaless/README.rst

 ------

-The Cyclus Library is the simulation-engine core of the more general Cyclus package, of which Cycamore is a part.
+The Cyclus Library is the simulation-engine core of the more general Cyclus package, of which Cycaless is a part.
 Detailed build/install instructions are provided in the `Cyclus readme`_.
 We assume that the user has successfully built and installed Cyclus (as well as CMake) for the following discussion.